mk-fg/lafs-backup-tool/README.md

 * Phase two: read queue-file line-by-line and upload each file (checking if it's not uploaded already) or create a directory entry to/on the grid.

-	Each uploaded node (and it's ro-cap) gets recorded in "entry_cache" dbm file, keyed by all the relevant metadata (mtime, size, xattrs, file-path, contents-caps, etc), to facilitate both restarts and deduplication.
+	Each uploaded node (and it's ro-cap) gets recorded in "entry_cache" sqlite db, keyed by all the relevant metadata (mtime, size, xattrs, file-path, contents-caps, etc), to facilitate both restarts and deduplication.